owncloud/ocis/ocis/deployment/ocis_traefik.md

   `docker-compose up -d`

-* You now can visit oCIS and Traefik dashboard on your configured domains.
+* You now can visit oCIS, Traefik dashboard and Inbucket on your configured domains.
 You may need to wait some minutes until all services are fully ready, so make sure that you try to reload the pages from time to time.

 ## Local setup
 For a more simple local ocis setup see [Getting started]({{< ref "../getting-started" >}})